 Spend any time around a construction project and there’s a pretty good chance that you’re going to hear the word “notice” get mentioned, often multiple times – and perhaps for different reasons – on the same project.
-Even though there are just 2 main types of construction notices – the Preliminary Notice and the Notice of Intent to Lien (NOI) – it’s easy to confuse them due to their similar-sounding names.
+Even though there are just 2 main types of construction notices, it’s easy to confuse them due to their similar-sounding names.
+So, what’s the difference between Preliminary Notice vs. Notice of Intent to Lien?

 What is a Preliminary Notice?